onevcat/UniWebView-Docs/docs/guide/download-files.md

 ### Post-Downloading Action

 The file permission on iOS is much stricter than on Android.
-Although the downloaded files are stored temporarily in your app's sandbox folder, your user cannot browse them directly before they choose to move these files to another location (eg. iCloud Disk or Dropbox) or to another app (eg. File app of iOS).
-By default, UniWebView will show a system default share panel to let user choose where to send the files to.
+Although the downloaded files are stored temporarily in your app's sandbox folder, your user cannot browse them directly before they choose to move these files to another location (eg. iCloud Disk or Dropbox) or another app (eg. File app of iOS).
+By default, UniWebView will show a system default share panel to let the user choose where to send the files to.
 Like this:

 ![](/images/file-share.png)